- How is chronic myeloid leukemia treated?

 Autologous stem cell transplant

-In an autologous stem cell transplant, a patient's own stem cells are removed from his or her bone marrow or peripheral blood.
-They are stored while the person gets treatment (high-dose chemotherapy and/or radiation) and then are given back to the patient.
+In an autologous stem cell transplant, the patient's own stem cells are removed from his or her bone marrow or peripheral blood.
+They are stored while the person is treated (high-dose chemotherapy and/or radiation) and then are given back to the patient.

 The transplant procedure